 In the backyard of Orleans Square stands the majestic Harper Fowlkes House.
-With a traditional southern garden and beautifully maintained 19th century period rooms, this Greek-Revival mansion is a jaw-dropper for architect enthusiasts, history buffs and interior decorators.
-This historic home currently serves as headquarters for the Society of the Cincinnati in the State of Georgia, a non-political, patriotic and military-based organization established at the end of the Revolutionary War in 1783.
+With 19th-century period rooms, this Greek-Revival mansion is a jaw-dropper for architectural and history enthusiasts and decorators.
+This historic home currently serves as headquarters for the Society of the Cincinnati in the State of Georgia.
+The Society is a non-political, patriotic and military-based organization established at the end of the Revolutionary War in 1783.

 10. Savannah Children’s Museum

-Even Savannah’s youngest explorers have their own mecca of engagement and discovery at the Savannah Children’s Museum in Tricentennial Park.
-Journey through a sensory garden, wander through an exploration maze, and create family memories by sharing a story in the reading nook.
-The museum’s completely outdoor setting in the upper courtyard of the Central of Georgia Railway Carpentry Shop offers playful, hands-on exhibits and activities specially designed for budding imaginations
+Even Savannah’s youngest explorers have their own mecca of discovery at the Savannah Children’s Museum in Tricentennial Park.
+Journey through a sensory garden, wander through an exploration maze, and share a story in the reading nook.
+The upper courtyard of the Central of Georgia Railway Carpentry Shop offers hands-on exhibits and activities, designed for budding imaginations

 11. Ships of the Sea Maritime Museum

 The Savannah River continues to play a major role in hosting ships and barges from all over the world.
-The Ships of the Sea Maritime Museum applies this perspective and more with naval and aquatic accounts from the 18th and 19th centuries.
-Located on MLK Jr. Blvd. and operating from 10 a.m. to 5 p.m., this specialty museum displays nine full galleries of ship models as well as nautical paintings and artifacts.
+Ships of the Sea Maritime Museum applies this perspective and more with naval and aquatic accounts from the 18th and 19th centuries.
+This specialty museum displays nine full galleries of ship models as well as nautical paintings and artifacts.
+Located on MLK Jr. Blvd.
+Hours are 10 a.m. to 5 p.m.

 12. Ralph Mark Gilbert Civil Rights Museum

-The namesake of the Ralph Mark Gilbert Civil Rights Museum is the late Dr. Ralph Mark Gilbert, honored as the father of Savannah’s modern day Civil Rights Movement.
-Located on Martin Luther King Jr. Boulevard, the museum recounts the history of Georgia’s oldest African-American community and their pursuit for civil rights.
-The building’s own history dates back to its days as the Wage Earners Savings and Loan Bank which, at one time, served as the largest bank for African-Americans in this county.
+This museum is named for the late Dr. Ralph Mark Gilbert, honored as the father of Savannah’s modern day Civil Rights Movement.
+This museum recounts the history of Georgia’s oldest African-American community and their pursuit for civil rights.
+The building’s own history dates back to its days as the Wage Earners Savings and Loan Bank.
+At one time, the Savings and Loan served as the largest bank for African-Americans in this county.
+Located on Martin Luther King Jr. Boulevard.